McLarenCollege/foundations_public/expression-trace-abcd-multiple.md

-Draw an Object Diagram for the following code.
-Dont forget to step through the code and update the Object Diagram as you go
+Write an expression trace for lines 4, 5, 6 and 7:

 ```js
 let a = 3;